craftercms/docs/source/new-ia/by-role/system-admin/kubernetes/simple-kubernetes-deployment.rst

 Create the SSH Keys Secret
 --------------------------

-The Delivery Pod will need SSH access to the Authoring Pod to pull the site content.
+The Delivery Pod will need SSH access to the Authoring Pod to pull the project content.
 For this, you need to generate an SSH public/private key pair for authentication and provide the key pair as a Kubernetes Secret to the Pods:

 #.
 Run ``ssh-keygen`` to generate the key pair (e.g. ``ssh-keygen -t ecdsa -b 521 -C "your_email@example.com"``).